awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 SELECT *
 FROM old_table;
 ```
 In the following variation of the same example, your `SELECT` statement also includes a `WHERE` clause\.
-In this case, the query selects only those columns from the table that satisfy the `WHERE` clause:
+In this case, the query selects only those rows from the table that satisfy the `WHERE` clause:

 ```
 CREATE TABLE new_table AS